A raw food diet involves eating mainly unprocessed whole, plant-based foods. It can help with weight loss and has other benefits as well.

-Weight loss is not the main aim of the raw food diet, but switching to raw food can lead to weight loss.
+Weight loss is not usually the main aim of the raw food diet, but switching to raw food can lead to weight loss.

-There are four broad types of raw food diets.
+There are three broad types of raw food diet:

-The following foods are suitable for the raw food diet:
+The following foods are suitable for most raw food diets:

-- soaked and sprouted beans, grains, and legumes
+- soaked and sprouted beans, other legumes, and grains

 - dried fruits

 - green food powder, such as dried wheatgrass or algae

 - fermented foods, including kimchi and sauerkraut

 - purified water, but not tap water

 - other organic, natural, or unprocessed foods

 Depending on the type of diet, a raw food diet may also contain: